 Reference: V0002/18 and AIP ENR 1.4.5 3a.
 3b.

 Plain English: Do not enter UKDV/Dnipro or UKFV/Simferopol FIRs with the exception of L851, M856, M860 and M854.

+Hazardous Situation in Ukraine Potential risk to aviation overflying eastern Ukraine from dedicated anti-aviation weaponry.
+Operators are strongly advised not to enter the airspace of Dnipropetrovsk (UKDV) AND Simferopol (UKFV) FIRs.
+Contact UK Department for Transport +44 (0)207-944 4426 or +44 (0)207-944 5999 out of hours.
 Service Provision in Ukraine As a result of the unrest within the territory and airspace of Ukraine, there remains the potential for confusion over service provision in the Simferopol (UKFV), in particular over the High Seas portion of the airspace.
 Capacity may also be impacted in this area while all remaining Ukrainian FIRS appear to be operating normally.
-Surface – Unlimited.

 Reference: AIC 24/17

 Plain English: Avoid Simferopol and Dnipro FIRs, except for four airways specifically excluded: M854, M856, M860, and L851.